Blxckboyjoy/alx-system_engineering-devops/0x03-shell_expansions/README.md

-readme of 0x03.
-Shell, init files, variables and expansions assignment and subtasks
+this is a readme for the 0x03 shell assignment